Profit Margin Definition

 - Making $10 on an item that cost $1 would equal a 90 percent profit margin, resulting in a 900 percent profit.

 The profit margin of a company allows the financial health of the company to be measured.
-These percentages provide an estimate of profits for businesses to analyse and determine which items or services are making the most for the company.
+These percentages provide an estimate of profits for businesses to analyze and determine which items or services are making the most for the company.
 Company leaders can also determine which products or services are costing money because they are selling at a loss or with little to no margin of profit.

-Other Types of Profit Margins
+Types of Profit Margins

 Many companies look at two additional types of profits margins, gross or net: